1. What types of linguistic services do you offer? I offer professional writing, translation, and editorial services.

 6. Do you base your rates on the source text or the target text?
 I always base my rates on the number of words in the source text—that is, the language from which I am translating.
 In my case, I translate from Spanish and French into English.
 It is impossible to base rates on the number of words in the target text, since I don’t know how many words I will produce ahead of time.

 7. In what areas do you specialize?
 My areas of specialization/interest are culture (music, film, visual arts, festivals), travel and tourism, international development, environment and ecology, medicine and pharmacy, education, architecture, government and administration, and history.

 8. Do you translate from English or edit/write texts in a foreign language?
 As a rule, language professionals work solely in or into their mother tongue.
 I therefore write, copy edit, and translate in/into English.

 If I were to work in the other direction or on a foreign-language text, I must be comfortable with the subject(s) at hand and rely on a colleague whose mother tongue is Spanish or French for quality control.
 The assignment would then be sent to the client.

 Of course, it is better to contact a professional who works in or into their native language.
 I will be happy to put you in touch with someone in my circles.

 10. Do you sit translation/copy editing/professional writing tests?
 Absolutely.
-Please note, however, that I do not sit translation tests exceeding 300 words.
-I am willing to take a writing test with a minimum of 300 words and a maximum of 700 words.
-I am open to any form of editorial tests (structural editing, stylistic editing, proofreading, and concordance editing).
+Please note, however, that I do not sit any free translation tests and do not sit tests exceeding 300 words.
+I am willing to sit a paid writing test with a minimum of 300 words and a maximum of 700 words.
+I am open to any form of paid editorial tests (structural editing, stylistic editing, proofreading, and concordance editing).